 I successfully studied a BTEC Level 3 Diploma in Sport and Exercise Science at Huddersfield New College and was awarded D*D*D*.
-I am now studying a Sports and Exercise Therapy BSc degree at Leeds Beckett University.
+I am now in my 2nd year studying for a Sport and Exercise Therapy degree at Leeds Beckett University with a Sports Scholarship.
+This sits well alongside my gymnastics career.
+In 2022 I was honoured to received the Sportsman of the Year Award at the annual Sports Awards.

 Doha, Qatar - World Cup